garimakapila/Protein-Interactions-Predictor/README.md

 # Protein Interactions Predictor

 ## Description
-This repository contains the code I wrote for my independent research project when I worked with Yu Lab in Spring 2018.
+This repository contains the code I wrote for my independent research project when I worked with Yu Lab @ Cornell in Spring 2018.

-I automated and optimized all steps for data analysis (data collection, visualization, machine learning to cluster interactions), making it feasible to analyze all 56 organism-organism mappings with a single command.

-The program I wrote transfers protein interaction annotations across organisms based on sequence similarity at various sites including interface sites, domain sites, or DNA binding sites.
+This program transfers protein interaction annotations across organisms based on sequence similarity at various sites including interface sites, domain sites, or DNA binding sites.
 Sequences are compared by calculating features including # matching residues, # similar residues, or differences in residue features such as hydrophobicity, polarity, or solvent accessible surface area.
+You can find the rankings of these features in the [/P-Value](https://github.com/garimakapila/Protein-Interactions-Predictor/tree/master/P-Values) folder.

+The steps are automated with messages and progress bars to indicate the status in the command line: data collection from the web, data filtering, calculations, clustering interactions, and generating a powerpoint file with visualizations.

 Databases used:
 * [`UniProt`](http://www.uniprot.org)